lugia19/sd-embeds-stuff/README.md

 ![download](https://user-images.githubusercontent.com/21088033/209887795-3e3010c1-c60d-43f4-876f-d1ebc6d432f8.png)

+Put them in the "embeddings" folder of your installation.
+Note: they need to be in the embeddings folder.
+You cannot put them inside subfolders.

 Step 3
 ------
 Generate the images you'd like!
 For more general info on how to make good prompts, check the [sd resource goldmine](https://rentry.org/sdupdates) and the [webui wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features).